ish-cd/help/the-basics.md

 ### Concepts

-__Accounts__: When you sign up for drush.io, you're signing up for an _account_ representing you as an individual.
+__Accounts__: When you sign up for Ish CD, you're signing up for an _account_ representing you as an individual.
 You and only you have access to this account.

 __Credentials__: In addition to basic information about who you are, your account also has a _credential_ tied to it; a credential consists of a Pantheon machine token (that you must provide) and an SSH key pair (that we generate for you).
 These values are encrypted on the platform.

 __Projects__: Your account can be a member of one or more _projects_.
 Each project consists of a unique library of jobs and collaborators.
 Think of projects as a way to group jobs around a business or organization.

-__Jobs__: On drush.io, a _job_ is a logical operation that may consist of one or more CLI commands, similar to a shell script.
+__Jobs__: On Ish CD, a _job_ is a logical operation that may consist of one or more CLI commands, similar to a shell script.
 Jobs live under projects and can be edited or executed by any project member.

 When you run a job, the job uses _your_ account credential to authenticate with Pantheon.
 This ensures audit-ability and keeps access control centralized on Pantheon.